cagilo/cagilo/README.md

 ## Usage

-Simple to use.
 For example, show content only on desktop:

 ```blade
 <x-device desktop="true">